Claire-Potter/Belle-Musique-Studio/project-files/testing/testing-read-me.md

     * Pass
 * The video and image resize according to screen size
     * Pass
-* A marketing email is triggered and successfully delivers to all users who have opted in to receive marketing.
+* A marketing email is triggered and successfully delivers to all customers who have signed up to receive the newsletter.
     * Pass